forderud/IntelliMouseDriver/README.md

 Filter driver for Microsoft Pro IntelliMouse that exposes a WMI interface.
-Tested on [Pro IntelliMouse](https://www.microsoft.com/en/accessories/products/mice/microsoft-pro-intellimouse) Shadow with `VendorID=045E` (Microsoft) and `ProductID=082A` (Pro IntelliMouse).
+The mouse should report itself with `VendorID=045E` (Microsoft) and `ProductID=082A` (Pro IntelliMouse).

 Projects:
 * `firefly.sys`: An upper device filter driver for the HID class for Microsoft Pro Intellimouse.
 Based on the [KMDF filter driver for a HID device](https://github.com/microsoft/Windows-driver-samples/tree/main/hid/firefly) sample from Microsoft.
 Registers a [FireflyDeviceInformation](firefly/firefly.mof) WMI class that can be accessed from user mode to control the tail light.